schnapster/Magma/README.md

 Notable features:
-- Event based and non-blocking at its core - no [thread armageddon](https://ratelimits.are-la.me/794af4.png)
+- Event based and non-blocking at its core

 Not supported:
 - Audio Receiving